+It is very important to realize that a particular used profile (or, more specifically, the adaptations defined in the used profile) may need to be implemented separately for different references to that profile.
+The decision whether a used profile is implemented separately should be made by investigating whether the managed objects represented by adaptation instances controlled by respective profile implementations are different; if they are this is an indicator for separate profile implementations.

-- 3771 An autonomous profile that is not referenced by other profiles has its own profile implementation context... - 3772 A referencing profile may reference the same profile through multiple different s.
-Each such reference - 3773 establishes a different profile implementation context in which the requirements of the referenced profile - are evaluated; this recursively applies to s of the referenced profile.
-A particular profile implementation - 3775 context is characterized by the chain of s. - NOTE: It is very important to realize that the profile implementation context does not impose any additional - 3777 constraints on how the merged set of adaptations are implemented or packaged within an implementation. - The profile implementation context can be written by stating the name of the referenced profile that is - implemented, suffixed by the name of the using profile in parenthesis: - If the context is a chain of s, parenthesis are applied recursively.
-For example, a profile implementation context of "A" indicates that profile A is implemented in its own profile - implementation context of 'A' indicates that profile A's implementation context of "B(A)" indicates that profile B is - implementation context, a profile implementation context of B(A) indicates that profile B is implemented in context of an implementation of profile A, and "C(B(A))" indicates that profile C is - implemented in the context of an implementation of profile B that in turn is implemented in the - 3785 context of an implementation of profile A. - 3786 Figure 14 shows an example of a profile that references two other profiles, and the resulting profile - 3787 implementations.
+A profile that is not referenced by other profiles is always implemented in its own context.
+This is typically the case for autonomous profiles.

+A profile usage may establish a separate profile implementation context with specific implementation requirements for the used profile; this recursively applies to profiles used by the used profile.
+For a particular profile implementation the profile implementation context is characterized by the chain of profile usages.

+The profile implementation context can be written by stating the name of the used profile that is implemented, suffixed by the name of the using profile in parenthesis:

+If the context is a chain of profile usages, parenthesis are applied recursively.
+For example, a profile implementation context of "A" indicates that profile A is implemented in its own profile implementation context, a profile implementation context of "B(A)" indicates that profile B is implemented in context of an implementation of profile A, and "C(B(A))" indicates that profile C is implemented in the context of an implementation of profile B that in turn is implemented in the context of an implementation of profile A.

+Figure 12 shows an example of a profile that references two other profiles, and the resulting profile implementations.

-Resulting profile implementation contexts
+Resulting profile implementations